-1. The Series 2017A Bonds have been duly authorized and executed by the Authority and are binding and limited obligations of the Authority payable solely from the payments derived under the Contracts and other funds provided therefor in the Third Indenture.
+1. The Series 2017C Bonds have been duly authorized and executed by the Authority and are binding and limited obligations of the Authority payable solely from the payments derived under the Contracts and other funds provided therefor in the Indenture.

-2. The Third Indenture has been duly authorized, executed and delivered by the Authority and constitutes a valid and binding obligation of the Authority, enforceable against the Authority.
+2. The Indenture has been duly authorized, executed and delivered by the Authority and constitutes a valid and binding obligation of the Authority, enforceable against the Authority.

-3. The Third Indenture grants to the Trustee for (i) the owners of the Series 2017A Bonds and (ii) the owners of the Outstanding Bonds and any other bonds heretofore or hereafter issued on a parity therewith in accordance with the provisions of the Third Indenture, a valid lien on and pledge of all the Trust Estate (as described in the Third Indenture), subject and subordinate in all respects to the rights of the owners and holders of the First Indenture Bonds and the Second Indenture Bonds.
+3. The Indenture grants to the Trustee for (i) the owners of the Series 2017C Bonds and (ii) the owners of the Outstanding Bonds and any other bonds or notes heretofore or hereafter issued on a parity therewith in accordance with the provisions of the Indenture, a valid lien on and pledge of all the Trust Estate (as described in the Indenture).